oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object from which the number of elements is to be retrieved.
+    **obj** [IN] -- the object from which the number of elements is to be retrieved.
 If the reference is NULL or invalid an error is returned.
     Likewise, if the object does not refer to a collection an error is returned.

-    **size** -- a pointer to the number of elements in the collection, which will be populated when the function completes successfully.
+    **size** [OUT] -- a pointer to the number of elements in the collection, which will be populated when the function completes successfully.

 .. function:: int dpiObject_release(dpiObject \*obj)